oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0-csd06.md

 model of how TOSCA implementations are expected to process TOSCA files.

-Note that it is not mandatory for compliant TOSCA implementations to four kinds of TOSCA abstractions defined in Section 2.4 support all three service lifecycle phases.
+Note that it is not mandatory for compliant TOSCA implementations to support all three service lifecycle phases.
 Some implementations may use TOSCA only for service design and delegate orchestration and ongoing lifecycle management functionality to external (non-TOSCA) orchestrators.
 Other implementations may decide to use TOSCA for all three phases of the service lifecycle.
-However, a complete architecture must anticipate all three lifecycle phases and must clearly distinguish between the different types of TOSCA abstractions introduced in the section [TOSCA language abstractions](#tosca-language-abstractions).
+However, a complete architecture must anticipate all three lifecycle phases and must clearly distinguish between the four kinds of TOSCA entities defined in Section 2.4.

-## 4.1 TOSCA Functional Architecture <a name=tosca-functional-architecture></a>
+## 4.1 TOSCA Functional Architecture

 The following Figure shows the TOSCA functional architecture defined in this section.
 It illustrates how the various TOSCA entities are used by the different functional blocks and how they are related.

-**Figure 7: TOSCA Functional Architecture**

 ![TOSCA Functional Architecture](images/functional_architecture.png)

+Figure : TOSCA Functional Architecture

 The functional architecture defines the following three blocks: